-Today many Americans are suffering from debt, and a group that needs to take notice are people who carry a balance on their credit cards.
+Today many Americans are, and a group that needs to take notice are people who carry a balance on their credit cards.

 Consumers have been taking on more credit card debt, and they are not paying it off every month, If interest rates rise as they tend to do, that behavior could become significantly more costly.

 Total credit card debt stood at $901 billion in May, according to Federal Reserve data, up 3.19 percent from a year earlier and up further, from $839.5 billion, as of the end of 2010.
 It is the third largest type of household debt, after mortgages and student loans, and a Nerdwallet analysis of Fed data found that among households with credit card debt, the average balance stood at $15,863 as of July.

 It would be one thing if people were paying off their card balance each month.
 But a newly released survey by Prosper, a peer-to-peer lending platform, found that just 37.4 percent of credit card holders pay their balance in full each month, and 15.9 percent pay only the minimum balance.